-8.3.3 A stampede may result when irritants are used against a crowd in enclosed areas, such as a football stadium.76 In such cases, the consequences may be lethal.77 Pyrotechnic irritants may result in death as a result of fire generated by the round burning near combustible material.78
+- 8.3.3 A stampede may result when irritants are used against a crowd in enclosed areas, such as a football stadium.75 In such cases, the consequences may be lethal.76 Using chemical irritants in closed spaces has multiple risks, including high levels of exposure, leading to injury and death.
+Pyrotechnic irritants may result in death as a result of fire generated by the round burning near combustible material. - 8.3.4 When chemical irritants are deployed behind a group of violent individuals, this may prompt them to move towards law enforcement officials and agencies, increasing the risk of a violent confrontation.
+Irritants will also affect law enforcement officers if they are not adequately protected from cross contamination caused by movement of the irritant cloud/particles. - 8.3.5 Use of chemical irritants can temporarily cause breathing difficulties, nausea, vomiting, irritation of the respiratory tract, tear ducts, and eyes; spasms; chest pains; dermatitis; and allergies.
+In high doses, it can cause necrosis of the tissue in the respiratory tract and the digestive system, pulmonary oedema, and internal bleeding.77 Repeated

-8.3.4 When chemical irritants are deployed behind a group of violent individuals, this may prompt them to move towards law enforcement officials and agencies, increasing the risk of a violent confrontation.
-Irritants will also affect law enforcement officers if they are not adequately protected from cross contamination caused by movement of the irritant cloud/particles.
+73 US Court of Appeals (Ninth Circuit), Headwaters Forest Defense v.
+County of Humboldt, 240 F.3d 1185 (2000), pp. 1205-06.

-75 The term riot control agent is employed in the 1992 Chemical Weapons Convention.
+74 The term riot control agent is employed in the 1992 Chemical Weapons Convention.
 Therein they are defined broadly as 'Any chemical not listed in a Schedule, which can produce rapidly in humans sensory irritation or disabling physical effects which disappear within a short time following termination of exposure.'
 Art.
 II(7), 1992 Chemical Weapons Convention.
 Their use is not restricted to a riot, as defined by States under domestic law.

-76 Report of the International Commission of Inquiry mandated to establish the facts and circumstances of the events of 28th September 2009 in Guinea, UN doc.
+75 Report of the International Commission of Inquiry mandated to establish the facts and circumstances of the events of 28th September 2009 in Guinea, UN doc.
 S/2009/693, 18 December 2009, para.
 62.

-77 Y. Karagama et al., 'Short Term and Long Term Physical Effects of Exposure to CS Spray', Journal of the Royal Society of Medicine, Vol. 94, No. 4 (2003), pp. 172-74; M. Crowley, Chemical Control, Palgrave, London, 2015, p.
-48. 78 See, e.g., 'Sheriff's Acknowledge Using Fire-Starting Pyrotechnic Tear Gas Against Dorner', CBS Los Angeles, 13 February 2013.
+76 Y. Karagama et al., 'Short Term and Long Term Physical Effects of Exposure to CS Spray', Journal of the Royal Society of Medicine, Vol. 94, No. 4 (2003), pp. 172-74; M. Crowley, Chemical Control, Palgrave, London, 2015, p.
+48. 77 European Court of Human Rights, Abdullah Yaşa and others v.
+Turkey, Judgment, 16 July 2013, para.
+30.